ray-project/ray/doc/source/rayserve/tensorflow.rst

 Tensorflow Guide
 ================

 In this guide, we will train and deploy a simple Tensorflow neural net.
-In particular, we shows:
+In particular, we show:

 - How to load the model from file system in your RayServe definition
 - How to parse the JSON request and evaluated in Tensorflow